 The Early Development funding from BFI NETWORK supports projects with writers based in England who have an exciting and bold idea – particularly if you’ve not yet teamed up with a producer.
 This scheme offers funding and support for treatments and research for feature films in early development.

-THE BFI NETWORK Early Development Fund is open as usual.
+THE BFI NETWORK Early Development Fund is currently closed.
 More information can be found on the BFI NETWORK’s website.

 Events & Training Opportunities